Crusaders go second as Dungannon get first win

 The left-back was in the right place at the right time to bundle the ball over the line from close range to give the home side some breathing space.

-And they needed it, too, Newry City, especially in the opening 45 minutes, proving dangerous on the break.
+And they needed it, too, with Newry City, especially in the opening 45 minutes, proving dangerous on the break.

-Lorcan Forde and James Teelan went close for the border club in the first half but they had no answer to Coleraine after the break, with Oran Kearney's men running out deserved winners on the night.
+Lorcan Forde and James Teelan went close for the Championship winners in the first half but they had no answer to Coleraine after the break, with Oran Kearney's men running out deserved winners on the night.

 Larne maintain good form with derby victory